SouravPoudyal/augmix/README.md

 Convnext-Tiny(non-pretrained and non pretrained with Adam and CosineAnnelingLR):`python new_cifar.py -m convnext_tiny -o AdamW -s CosineAnnealingLR` and `python new_cifar.py -m convnext_tiny -o AdamW -s CosineAnnealingLR -pt`

-Similarly Laearning rate and weight decay could be included in the receipe with flag `-lr` and `-wd`
+Similarly Learning rate and weight decay could be included in the receipe with flag `-lr` and `-wd`

 ##Results